eddmash/powerorm/docs/source/orm/ref/commands.rst

 robot
 -----

-A little fun is good for the soul, draws a robot because...why not ?
+A little fun is good for the soul, draws a robot because...well, why not ?